awwaiid/repl-looper/README.md

   * Have some diagrams in my notebook too
   * Can send/receive REPL commands via websockets
   * Next need to get (probably quantized) recording going
-  * Idea is to mayeb use Lattice, so I guess one pattern per event
+  * Idea is to maybe use Lattice, so I guess one pattern per event
   * Once a loop is recorded, make that a variable on the host itself (even though it was recorded on the client kinda)

 # Ideas